SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 * protecting labour rights
 * promoting safe and secure working environments for all workers

-The ILO definition of labour rights is "freedom of association and the effective recognition of the right to collective bargaining" (ILO Declaration on Fundamental Principles and Rights at Work and its Follow-up).
+The ILO definition of labour rights is "freedom of association and the effective recognition of the right to collective bargaining" <a href="#f8">(ILO, 2022a)</a>.

 ```py
 TS=